redstone-finance/redstone-docs/docs/Introduction.md

 RedStone allows data to be provided on-demand rather than on a fixed schedule, reducing the costs of putting data 'on-chain'.
 This is achieved by storing data off of the blockchain as cryptography signed packages and allowing smart contracts of dApps to fetch data when necessary.

-To maintain data integrity RedStone also provides data feeds to Arweave, a decentralized network that provides data storage.
+_A note on data integrity_: To maintain data integrity RedStone also provides data feeds to Arweave, a decentralized network that provides data storage.
 Arweave's decentralized network makes it tamper-proof, therefore any data provided by RedStone to Arweave acts as a unbiased source of truth about the historical data provided by RedStone.

 Overall, RedStone's approach improves efficiency for dApps and significantly reduces the costs for dApps to access data feeds.